opendilab/DI-engine-docs/source/12_policies/plr.rst

 where :math:`\operatorname{rank}\left(S_{i}\right)` is the rank of level score :math:`S_{i}` among all scores sorted in descending order.

 As the scores used to parameterize :math:`P_{S}` are a function of the state of the policy at the time the associated level was last played, they come to reflect a gradually more off-policy measure the longer they remain without an update through replay.
-We mitigate this drift towards “off-policy-ness” by explicitly mixing the sampling distribution with a stalenessprioritized distribution :math:`P_{C}` :
+We mitigate this drift towards “off-policy-ness” by explicitly mixing the sampling distribution with a staleness prioritized distribution :math:`P_{C}` :

 .. math::